-LA Phil Resident Fellows
+Judith and Thomas L. Beckmen LA Phil Resident Fellows

-Bridging Excellence and Inclusion
+Bridging Excellence & Inclusion

 The fellowship is an excellence-based training program for superb early-career symphonic musicians representing or serving historically underrepresented populations.
 Its goal is to prepare these musicians to compete for, and win, positions in major professional orchestras.

-The LA Phil Resident Fellowship is open to outstanding string players (violin, viola, cello, double bass) or percussionists who have earned a bachelor’s degree and are from underrepresented populations.
+Beckmen LA Phil Resident Fellows is open to outstanding string players (violin, viola, cello, double bass) or percussionists who have earned a bachelor’s degree and are from underrepresented populations.
 That includes, but is not limited to musicians of African-American, Hispanic, Native American, Alaska Native, Native Hawaiian, and Pacific Islander descent, and those with demonstrated commitment to diversity and inclusion in the arts, learning, and civic leadership.
 Candidates may currently hold a position in another orchestra.
-Resident Fellows will be selected through a screening and audition process led by musicians of the Los Angeles Philharmonic and LA Phil Music & Artistic Director Gustavo Dudamel.
+Fellows will be selected through a screening and audition process led by musicians of the Los Angeles Philharmonic and LA Phil Music & Artistic Director Gustavo Dudamel.

-2018/19 LA Phil Resident Fellows
+2022/23 Judith and Thomas L. Beckmen LA Phil Resident Fellows